Expert medical and surgical care in Thailand

 Risks and Safety of Bypass Surgery

 CABG is one of the most extensively studied operations in modern medicine.
-Elective mortality is 1–2% in experienced centres.
+Death is an uncommon but recognised risk of this major operation.
 That does not mean it is without risk, and the risks are worth understanding clearly.

 • Bleeding requiring transfusion (managed intraoperatively in most cases)